Strategies for Social Media Sanity in Relationships

 Delineate your social media following

-If you use Facebook create a separate friends list of people you would actually like to hear from and stay in touch with who you wouldn’t mind peeking into your personal life.
-Facebook and Google+ give you the option of delineating who you share what with.
-Sure, if the CIA is out to get you they can probably get a hold of your most scandalous social media content anyway but by practicing discretion using Facebook’s settings you mitigate a lot of drama and heartache.
-A lot of people just opt to leave Facebook, but for many of us it has become an essential tool interfacing with the modern world; don’t flippantly broadcast your most intimate moments and feelings to everyone whose friend request you might accept.
+If you use Facebook, create a separate friends list of people you would actually like to hear from and stay in touch with who you wouldn’t mind peeking into your personal life.
+Facebook gives you the option of delineating who you share what with.
+Sure, if the CIA is out to get you, they can probably get a hold of your most scandalous social media content anyway, but by practicing discretion using Facebook’s settings, you mitigate a lot of drama and heartache.
+Many people just opt to leave Facebook, but for many of us, it has become an essential tool for interfacing with the modern world; don’t flippantly broadcast your most intimate moments and feelings to everyone whose friend request you might accept.

 {{#owner}}